Render the object

 The Last, First.
 The First, Last.

 I made her laugh the last day she lived.
 The nurse asked her, “Who’s that?
 Sitting over there?”
-Mom said, “he’s my son.”
+Mom said, “He’s my son.”

 I remember Daddy squatting beside me, his hand on my back, steadying me.
 I vaguely remember him saying, “Blow.”